A firefighter who called a gay co-worker “half a man” and “Arthur” has lost his unfair dismissal claim.

 While the tribunal dismissed Staines’ unfair dismissal claim, it also found his conduct did not warrant immediate dismissal without notice.

 As a result, it awarded him £12,000 ($A22,677) compensation.

 Sexuality discrimination unlawful

-Australian industrial advocate Miles Heffernan from Dismissals ‘R’ Us says sexuality discrimination is unlawful.
+Meanwhile, industrial advocate Miles Heffernan from Dismissals ‘R’ Us said sexuality discrimination is unlawful here in Australia.

 “The minute you start calling people names based on their sexual orientation, you can expect to lose your job,” he said.

 “Sexuality discrimination is unacceptable in Australian workplaces, and making fun of someone based on their sexuality qualifies as unlawful discrimination.”

 Contact our team at Dismissals ‘R’ Us on